openstack/watcher-specs/specs/ocata/implemented/planner-storage-action-plan.rst

 Weight planner is designed to get unified way to parallelize execution of actions.
 It knows nothing about structure of specified actions and how they are related to each other.
 The main goal is to build sets of actions ordered by their weights.
+High weight actions will be planned before the low weight ones.
-Administrator can specify each action type's weight and its parallelization ability.
+Parallelization is the availability to execute several actions, with the same action type, in parallel.
+Parallelization factor is limited by another taskflow parameter named max_worker.
+Administrator can specify each action type's weight and its parallelization ability in the watcher configuration file.
 Let's show example of acyclic directed graph for this planner:

 ::